skdreier/religion_lgbtq/README.md

     - Table A.12: Replication of main logit results with control for religious affiliation
     - Table A.22: Replication of main OLS results with religion HHI at region level rather than district
-    - Table A.23: Replication of main logit results with religion HHI at region level rather than district *NOTE to SARAH*: there is a chunk of code at end of this script (starting around line 680) that creates plots.
+    - Table A.23: Replication of main logit results with religion HHI at region level rather than district *NOTE to STEPHEN*: Keep the chunk of code at end of this script here.
+I think it creates our main plots, but I can't clean it until we figure out our extractdata issue.
-I wasn't sure if we still need it for any of the plots in the paper.
-If not, let me know and I'll delete it.

-`source/robustness.R` runs robustness checks:
+- `source/robustness.R` runs robustness checks:
     - Table A.13: Replace religious HHI with ethnicity HHI (OLS)
     - Table A.14: Replace religious HHI with ethnicity HHI (logit)
     - Table A.15: Effect of religious HHI on other social out-groups (OLS)